 Cycling is one of the few activities in which muscles contract only concentrically (while shortening) and not eccentrically (while lengthening) and over time, this can result in what’s known as ‘adaptive shortening’, the process by which muscle ﬁbres physically shorten.

 The theory is that tight leg, hip and trunk musculature increases elastic energy return.
-But there’s a major reason why the same may not apply on a bike and can be cause muscular imbalances and postural changes.
+But there’s a major reason why the same may not apply on a bike and can cause muscular imbalances and postural changes.

 As a regular cyclist and software developer, I do yoga to flex my muscles, it also helps me as I have a job where I sit all day long.

 I have built a mobile app for Android Bike Yoga, that will guide you in doing yoga poses specifically for cyclists, in the app, you can also schedule which yoga poses to use on which day of the week.
-I developed this from the yoga that I do myself, so please have a look and try it for yourself and if you find it useful please give your feedback.